szfh/szfh.github.io/about.md

 You know, as in Paint By Numbers.
 But Saints.

-I might use this for anything that's too long, nerdy or spicy for [Twitter](https://twitter.com/saintsbynumbers).
+I might use this for anything that's too long or nerdy for [Twitter](https://twitter.com/saintsbynumbers).

 ### About me